 medicine web site has been a useful resource for over

-5 million visitors since 1995.
-Currently over 90,000 pages are served each month and viewed by more than 65,000 people each month.
+5.5 million visitors since 1995.
+Currently over 90,000 pages are served each month and viewed by 35,000 to 65,000 people each month.
 Dr. Pribut serves on the Runner's World Board of Advisors and is a Past-President of the American

 Academy of Podiatric Sports Medicine.

 - Postal address